 The jovial Jean-Pierre Meslier told me that Mesliers are pretty satisfied with their efforts in 2015, a vintage they consider to be among the best ones they have made at the property.

-2014 - striking acidity, fresh oranges and peach, mango, grapefruit, citrus, great balance, complex and refined.
+2014 - striking acidity, fresh oranges, peach, mango, grapefruit, citrus, great balance, complex and refined.
 Great effort for the vintage.
 95p.

-2013 - very elegant wine with much finesse, on the light side, very good acidity and balance, nice complexity and honeyed finish.
+2013 - a very elegant wine with much finesse, on the light side, very good acidity and balance, nice complexity, and a honeyed finish.
 Overshadowed by 2014 and 2011.
 93p.

 2011 - aromatic with acacia honey, sophisticated, long, great intensity of aromas (mango, honey melon) and great acidity.
 Very long honeyed aftertaste.
 Excellent effort for the vintage.
 95p.

-2009 - quite spectacular on the nose and palate with a great range of botrytised flavours like almonds, pineapple, pear, apricot and acacia flower, exquisite sweetness and acidity.
+2009 - quite spectacular on the nose and palate with a great range of botrytised flavors like almonds, pineapple, pear, apricot, acacia flower, exquisite sweetness, and acidity.
 Extremely long on the palate with an exquisite honeyed aftertaste.
 Fabulous stuff.
 96p.

 Nairac